- 3 comments

-When here, it’s not really a question of what to do, but more of a question of what not to do.
+When here, it’s not really a question of what to do, but more of a question of what to do first.
 Relax with a game of golf and a laid-back wine tasting, indulge in a thrilling surf session, experience a heart-pumping safari and top it off with the biggest adrenaline rush of your life as you jump from the highest bridge bungee in the world.
 The diversity of landscapes, people, culture and activities in South Africa will leave you asking for more.

 A safari is to South Africa what the Great Wall is to China; it’s synonymous, iconic, and something that must be experienced when visiting the country.
 South Africa is one of the best places in the world to spot the big five game animals — the African elephant, lion, leopard, rhinoceros and Cape buffalo.
 Safari activities in South Africa can be as relaxed or jam-packed as you want, however, there’s no way to control the wonder you’ll feel when meeting some of South Africa’s most majestic animals in the wild.